maxharlow/houseshares/readme.md

 Houseshares
 ===========

 Scrape and parse housemate-wanted advertisments from Gumtree, and output Json.
-A Javascript web app then overlays a nice Google Maps interface.
+A Javascript frontend uses this to produce a nice map-based interface.

 Running
 -------

-Using Python:
+Start everything:

-    python housemates
+    python houseshares

-Or use Foreman:
+or use Foreman: `foreman start`.
-    foreman start
-Which is used if you deploy to Heroku.

-The default port is 5000, though if the environment specifies one, it'll use that instead.
+The default port is 5000, though if the environment specifies one it'll use that instead.

-The web interface is at:
+The frontend is at:

     /web/index.html

-The API:
+Which calls the API:

-    /api/_LOCATION_/_MINUTES AGO_
+    /api/LOCATION/MINUTES

 eg `localhost:5000/api/london/5` for adverts in London listed in the last five minutes.